Vivekv99/Flightz/README.md

-Flightz
+FLIGHTZ ✈️

 Flightz is a flight booking web application designed to provide users with a seamless experience in searching, viewing, and managing flight information.
 Built using Python, HTML, CSS, and JavaScript, Flightz offers a user-friendly interface and efficient backend processing.

 🚀 Features

-Flight Search: Easily search for flights based on departure and arrival cities.
+1)Flight Search: Easily search for flights based on departure and arrival cities.

-Flight Details: View detailed information about each flight, including airline, departure and arrival times, and prices.
+2)Flight Details: View detailed information about each flight, including airline, departure and arrival times, and prices.

-Booking Management: Manage your bookings with options to add, update, or delete flight entries.
+3)Booking Management: Manage your bookings with options to add, update, or delete flight entries.

-Responsive Design: Optimized for both desktop and mobile devices.
+4)Responsive Design: Optimized for both desktop and mobile devices.

-Data Storage: Utilizes SQLite for efficient data storage and retrieval.
+5)Data Storage: Utilizes SQLite for efficient data storage and retrieval.

 🛠️ Technologies Used

 Frontend:
 HTML
 CSS
 JavaScript

 Backend:
 Python
 Flask

 Database:
 SQLite